Philikz/Philikz/README.md

 - 👀 I’m a medical doctor in Nigeria, currently in Pathology residency training.
 - I'm also a forex trader and programmer, skilled in Metatrader 4/5 usage as well as mql4/5 programming.
 - 🌱 I’m currently learning data science and analysis.
-- 💞️ I’m looking to collaborate on mt4 and mt5 software development.
+- 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me, onodufelix@yahoo.com, or Telegram: https://t.me/Dr_Philikz

 <!---
 Philikz/Philikz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.